nugets241/ServerTechnology-Linux-ShellScipts/README.md

 This project contains a collection of Bash scripts for various tasks related to server technologies.
 The scripts are stored in the `LearningBashScripts-2023/` directory.
 For more details, refer to the [README](LearningBashScripts-2023/README.md) in the `LearningBashScripts-2023/` directory.

+### Tip of the Day - Server Tech 2023

+This project contains two scripts, `linuxtips.sh` and `linuxtips3.sh`, which display a daily tip in the terminal.
+The tips are stored in text files in the `tips` directory.
+For more details, refer to the [README](TipOfTheDay-2023/README.md) in the `TipOfTheDay-2023/` directory.

 ## Installation

 To use these projects, clone this repository to your local machine.